mumbler9486/Leaderboard/README.md

 # Setup Local

 This project is developed in VS Code.
+Requires Node 18+ to run.
+Uses `pnpm` as the package manager.

 1. Open repository in VS Code as a folder.
 2. VS code will suggest extensions to install as prescribed by the workspace, install them.
-3. Run `npm install` to install the required dependencies on your local machine.
+3. Run `pnpm install` to install the required dependencies on your local machine.
-4. Run the `npm run dev:mock` command.
+4. Run the `pnpm run dev:mock` command.
 This starts the server with the API mock.
 5. On VS code, click on the "Run and Debug" icon on the left, select the configuration "Debug Chrome w/Mock" and run it
 6. A development chrome instance opens and you should see the Leaderboard.